Eligibility for Certification and Board Policies

 Dual certification in hematology and medical oncology requires three years of accredited combined training which must include: a minimum of 18 months of full-time clinical training, of which at least 12 months are in the diagnosis and management of a broad spectrum of neoplastic diseases including hematological malignancies, and six months are in the diagnosis and management of a broad spectrum of non-neoplastic hematological disorders.
 If the combined training must be taken in two different programs, 24 continuous months must be in one institution, and both institutions must be accredited in both hematology and medical oncology.

-During the entire three years, the fellow must attend a minimum of one-half day per week in continuity outpatient clinic.
+During the entire three years, the fellow must maintain a continuity outpatient clinic structured in a way consistent with ACGME requirements for continuity clinic in the discipline.
 Time spent in continuity outpatient clinic, during non-clinical training, is in addition to the requirement for full-time clinical training.

-Candidates must complete all three years of required combined training before being admitted to an examination in either subspecialty.
-Those who elect to take an examination in one subspecialty following only two years of fellowship training will be required to complete four years of accredited training for dual certification.
+Candidates may complete all three years of combined training before applying for an examination in either subspecialty; however, those who elect to take an examination in one subspecialty following two years of combined training may still apply for the other examination after a third year of combined training is satisfactorily completed.

 Candidates for Special Consideration

-ABIM diplomates in internal medicine may be proposed for special consideration for admission to a subspecialty examination by the program director of an accredited fellowship program if they:
+ABIM diplomates in internal medicine may be proposed for special consideration for admission to a subspecialty examination by the program director of an accredited fellowship program.

 Guidelines for proposals are available in Proposing Candidates for Special Consideration.